 In this multi-research centre study, the investigators studied 1893 people with Parkinson’s.
-Of these 48 (2.5%) had one copy of a known GBA mutation, 117 (6.2%) had a non-GBA genetic variant that had previously been associated with Parkinson’s (such as mutations in genes like LRRK2 or Alpha Synuclein), and 28 (1.5%) carried genetic variants of unknown significance in the GBA gene.
-As I mentioned above, one of the most common GBA mutations associated with Parkinson’s is called ‘L444P‘ and this was also the most common GBA mutation observed in this study.
+Of these 171 (9.0%) had one copy of a known GBA mutation, of whom 121 (6.2%) had a genetic variant known to be associated with Parkinson’s but not causing Gaucher’s disease, and 50 (2.7%) had a genetic variant linked to both Parkinson’s and Gaucher’s.
+Another 28 (1.5%) carried genetic variants of unknown significance in the GBA gene.
+The most common GBA mutations associated with Parkinson’s in this study were ‘E362K‘, ‘T369M’ , and ‘L444P’.

 Individuals with Parkinson’s associated GBA mutations were on average diagnosed 5 years earlier compared with non-carriers.
 They were also more likely to have postural instability and gait difficulties compared with non-carriers.
 In addition, they had more progressive forms of Parkinson’s (as determined by more advanced Hoehn and Yahr staging – after adjustment for age – compared with non-carriers).

 No differences was observed in cognitive function between GBA mutation carriers and non-carriers.
 Cognitive impairment/dementia have been reported in other studies at a later stages of the condition (Click here to read more about this).
 This observation led the researchers to conclude that “this offers an important window of opportunity for potential disease-modifying therapy that may protect against the development of dementia”.